-Our results on changes in water balance partitioning over Europe are in line with many more local or regional-scale studies.
-In some regions, studies have found little to no trends due to dominance of natural variability on change indicators (Hannaford,
+Our results are in line with many more local or regional-scale studies.
+In some regions, studies have found little to no trends due to dominance of natural variability on change indicators (Hannaford, 2015).

-2015).
 For the 6.5 km2 Hupsel Brook catchment in the east of the Netherlands, Brauer et al. (2018) reported no significant trend in annual runoff since the mid 1970s.
 In one of the few studies on long-term in situ observations of ET, Seneviratne et al. (2012) reported no significant trends of annual ET at the Rietholzbach lysimeter in north-eastern Switzerland.
 These findings are consistent with the results on changes in ET and Q presented in Figs. 4b and 4d.
 Other regions have seen negative trends.

-- 5 The decline in water yield in the Ebro river has been attributed to land abandonment (López-Moreno et al., 2011), whereas precipitation decline has been identified as an additional factor in most of the Iberian peninsula (Lorenzo-Lacruz et al., 2012).
+The decline in water yield in the Ebro river has been attributed to land abandonment (López-Moreno et al., 2011), whereas precipitation decline has been identified as an additional factor in most of the Iberian peninsula (Lorenzo-Lacruz et al., 2012).
 In Austria, increased P and PET has been identified as factors driving ET increase (Duethmann and Blöschl, 2018).
-In Sweden, Jaramillo et al. (2018) found little change in the ratio ET/P in spite of strong increases in P and PET.
 Also these findings are consistent with our results.
-This shows that even using gridded observations contain consistent information for local-scale - 10 change analysis.
+This shows that even using gridded observations contain consistent information for local-scale change analysis.